matthewmueller/qr-code/Readme.md

 - level: Backup level.
 See [QR code error correction](http://www.qrstuff.com/blog/2011/12/14/qr-code-error-correction).
 Defaults to `M`
 - size: Size of the QR code.
 Defaults to `4`.
 - margin: Whitespace around the outside of the image.
 Defaults to `0`.

+## TODO

+- `size` should be based on pixels not some arbitrary number.

 ## License